singingwolfboy/netlify-home/_posts/2015-10-6-a-step-by-step-guide-hugo-on-netlify.md

 description: A step-by-step guide on how to host a website made with static site generator Hugo.
 thumbnail: /uploads/hugo-logo-small.png
 cmsUserSlug: ""
-date: 2015-10-06T00:00:00.000Z
+date: 2015-10-06
-tags: null
+tags:
+  - hugo
+  - go
+  - tutorial
 ---

-## **Welcome to netlify**

-Today, let's take a look at how to host a static website built with Hugo on netlify, including setting up continuous deployment.
+Today, let's take a look at how to host a static website built with [Hugo](https://gohugo.io/) on netlify, including setting up continuous deployment.

-Let's start from scratch (if you already have a Hugo site set up, you can skip down to [here](#netlifystart)).

 To get started, make sure you have all the tools you need.
 Visit [gethugo.io](http://www.gohugo.io) to download and install Hugo.

+If you already have a Hugo site set up, you can skip straight to the [Connecting to netlify]({{ page.url }}#netlifystart) section.

 <!-- excerpt -->

 ### **Building Your Site**

 Hugo can build a skeleton for your site, which will set up a main directory (which, for simplicity's sake, we'll call `hugo`) and sub-directories within the `hugo` directory to hold your content, html that Hugo builds for you, and all of your necessary configuration files.
 Let's do that now:

 Open the terminal / CMD prompt and enter the following command: